pavlobu/deskreen/README.md

 For better security mechanism, end-to-end encryption is implemented, which is inspired by [darkwire.io](https://github.com/darkwire/darkwire.io).
 The difference is that it is rewritten in `Typescript` and transformed to use `node-forge` instead of `window.crypto.subtle`.
 Why this was made?
-Because a client served with `http` without SSL, which makes `window.crypto. subtle` unavailable.
+Because a client served with `http` without SSL, which makes `window.crypto.subtle` unavailable.
-(TODO: write more docs about Deskreen architecture)

 ## Get Started for Developers